 For Saint Patrick’s Day, Tom made a loaf of Irish Soda Bread, and it was utterly delicious.
 Not too sweet, not too dry.
 Best part is that the recipe comes from his grandmother, who was from County Kerry.

-He was kind enough to share the recipe, which I will share with you, after the jump.
+He was kind enough to share the recipe.

 Catherine Burke’s Irish Soda Bread

 1 1/2 teaspoons baking soda

 1 tablespoon caraway seeds

 1/4 cup sugar

 Sift flour, baking soda, salt and sugar in a large bowl.
 Add raisins and caraway.